Sleepytale Logo

 Sunlight spilled everywhere, warm and golden.

+Butterflies rose in spirals of color.
 A rainbow arched across the sky, its bands soft yet bright, like ribbons of joy.

 Noah and his family knelt in the grass, pressing their palms against the earth, feeling its steady heartbeat.

-Noah built a small stone altar and laid on it a gentle offering of thanks, no loud fire, just a small flame that glowed like a night light.
+Noah built a small stone altar and laid on it a gentle offering of thanks.
+No loud fire, just a small flame that glowed like a night light.
+Smoke curled upward, carrying gratitude to heaven.

 God smiled upon the quiet scene and whispered a promise that every storm would end in light.

-Miriam picked a tiny flower, tucked it behind her ear, and felt peace settle inside her chest like a bird folding wings.
+Miriam picked a tiny flower, tucked it behind her ear, and felt peace settle inside her chest like a bird folding its wings.

-Around her, brothers, parents, grandparents, and animals breathed together, one slow, thankful breath.
+Around her, brothers, parents, grandparents, and animals breathed together.
+One slow, thankful breath.

-Stars appeared again, clearer than ever, and the moon looked freshly polished.
+That night they camped beside the ark.
+Stars appeared, clearer than ever, and the moon looked freshly polished.

 Fireflies drifted between sleeping forms, tiny lanterns guarding dreams.

-He thought of the rain, the calm, the promise, and felt every memory settle into his heart like seeds into soft soil.
+Noah lay on his back, hands behind his head, listening to the hush of grass.
+He thought of the rain, the calm, the promise, and felt every memory settle into his heart like seeds pressed into soft soil.

-Tomorrow they would walk into new days, but tonight they rested in gentle peace.
+Tomorrow they would walk into new days.

-Create Your Own Bible Bedtime Stories ✨
+Create Your Own Version

-Looking for more stories?
+Looking for more kid bedtime stories?